JaromPD/Data-Structures-Tutorial/3-trees.md

 ```

 # Keeping a Balanced Tree
-An important part about keeping the Tree as efficient as possible is by keeping it balanced.
+An important part of keeping the Tree as efficient as possible is by keeping it balanced.
 Consider a tree with a root of 100 where you added all the numbers below 100 in reverse order.
 So from 99 to 98 to 97 to 96 and so on.
-This would create a tree that is basically a Linked List since every value would go on the parent nodes left side.
+This would create a tree that is basically a Linked List since every value would go on the parent Node's left side.
 How can we combat this?
 Well if we already have a sorted list of values to add we can create a function that adds all these values in a way that the Tree is well balanced.
-This function which is external from the BST class is simply called ```create_bst_from_sorted_list()``` and it does exactly what it says.
+This function which is external to the BST class is simply called ```create_bst_from_sorted_list()``` and it does exactly what it says.
 It creates a balanced BST from a sorted list.

 ```create_bst_from_sorted_list()``` is a relatively simple functions that relies heavily on the ```_insert_middle()``` function we will create next.